Menu Close

 Be sure to fill in the top portion so awards and certificates can given to all who earn them.
 The observing list will be returned with your award.

-The results will be posted, after some verification, on the Messier Marathon Observer’s Results web page referenced above as well as the SAC site.
+The results will be posted, after some verification, on the Messier Marathon Observer’s Results web page referenced above.

 More Marathon Information